purdue-arc/arc_tutorials/snake_tutorial/docs/00_introduction.md

        │
        └───snakesim/ (snake_tutorial backend)
 ```
+We will explain the file structure in-depth later, so don't worry if it doesn't
+make any sense now.

 ## Instructions
-To complete this tutorial, simply follow each provided document in order.
+To complete this tutorial, simply follow each provided documents in order.
 Ensure
 you are reading thoroughly, as these tutorials are packed with tons of
 information.